secrierlab/CancerG0Arrest/README.md

 This folder contains the code for running the pan-cancer elastic net regression model designed to identify genomic features associated with cellular dormancy in cancer.

+- **FishersExactTest_DDRmutation_vs_quiescence.R:** shows the depletion of mutations across the DNA damage repair pathways in TCGA samples with high levels of quiescence
+- **MCF7_PTEN_mutation_vs_DoublingTime.R:** shows the association between quiescence scores, doubling time and PTEN mutational status in MCF7 cell line stains using data from Ben-David et al 2018, Nature
+- **Quiescence_MSI_association.R:** shows the association between quiescence and microsatelite instability using data from Cortes-Ciriano et al 2017, Nature Communications

 ## Prognosis_and_treatment_response_analysis

 This folder contains the code which explores the impact of cellular dormancy on patient prognosis as well as treatment response in scRNA-seq datasets.